UnrealMultiple/TShockPlugin/README_en.md

 - Some of the plugins in the library are collected from the internet and decompiled.
 - Due to the special nature of the project, it may cause infringement.
 If there is any infringement, please contact us to resolve it.
 - We will continue to collect high-quality `TShock` plugins, update them in a timely manner, and keep up with the latest version of `TShock`.
+- If you wish to join us, follow the `Developer Notes` and submit a `Pull Request` to this repository.

 ## User Notes